 by Tony Becker 2016-05-10

 The Cobblestone, is described by publican Tom Mulligan as ‘a drinking pub with a music problem‘, is a highly recommended traditional Irish music bar and venue.
-Literally everyone we asked, “Where is the Craic“, from the City of Dublin’s Arts officer to the taxi drivers, recomended the Cobblestone.
+Literally everyone we asked, “Where is the Craic“, from Ray Yeates, the City of Dublin’s Arts officer, to our taxi drivers, recommended the Cobblestone.

 We stopped in late on an April Saturday afternoon, and listened to the last half-hour of the Old-time session as well as the first part of the first Trad Session of the evening.
 Fiddler Dermy Diamond of Belfast lead both, and the place was absolutely packed, with punters literally shoulder to shoulder.
 Luckily, Tony was able to secure a couple of pints at the bar, so we were not left high and dry.